Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 Labyrinth Paths Lead Us to Our Own Center

 Who Are We in this World?

 Our present era of the twenty-first century is at the height of the information age, and perhaps still climbing.
 We are constantly bombarded with so much data that it's a miracle more people haven't just shut down completely.
 Though, instead of shutting down, many keep themselves going in a state that isn't entirely awake or engaged.
 To cope, we walk through life with a persona that may or may not reflect who we really are, which leads to rampant loneliness despite being surrounded by so many other humans who are also trying to get by.
 Unfortunately, sustaining such a state of existence holds heart-breaking consequences.
-The results are exhaustion, trauma, addiction, cancer, suicide or chronic illnesses, and perhaps a combination of those.
+The results are exhaustion, trauma, addiction, failed relationships, cancer, suicide or chronic illnesses, and perhaps a combination of those.

 Our Power is in Our Awareness

 Amidst all of the modern world's confusion, we still have the power to redefine our lives, to reinvent ourselves when we feel we've lost our way.
 As long as we're breathing and can move around on our own, it's not too late!

 One of the beautiful aspects of having so much information accessible to us is that we have the ability to learn about new ways for living the lives we dream of.
 We can choose what to take in and what not to.
 But how do we determine who we are, and who we want to be?
 We start with spending more time with ourselves,doing things we love to do.
 We engage in a spiritual practice.
 We write in a journal, then read what we've written.
 We give ourselves lots of room to breathe throughout our days.

 Find a Fountain of Renewal at the Center